Machine-Learning-Dynamical-Systems/kooplearn/docs/primer.md

 ### Kernel methods

 Leveraging the kernel trick, one can learn evolution operators by deriving a closed-form solution of the least square loss in terms of kernel matrices whose elements are of the form $k(x_i, x_j) = \langle \varphi(x_i),\varphi(x_j)\rangle$, with $k(\cdot, \cdot)$ a suitable kernel function.
 Thanks to the theory of reproducing kernel Hilbert spaces, this class of methods is backed up by statistical learning guarantees, such as the ones derived in {cite:p}`Kostic2022,Kostic2023SpectralRates,nuske2023finite`.
 Similarly to the least-squares approach, one also approximates the spectral decomposition of $\mathsf{E}$ via kernel methods {cite:p}`Williams2015_KDMD,Kawahara2016, Klus2019, Das2020, Alexander2020, Meanti2023`.
-See the module {mod}`kooplearn.kernel` for state of the art kernel methods on evolution operator learning.
+See the module {mod}`kooplearn.kernel` for state-of-the-art kernel methods on evolution operator learning.

 ### Deep learning

 In contrast to the previous approaches, where the encoder $\varphi$ is prescribed, a number of methods proposed to approximate $\mathsf{E}$ from data with end-to-end schemes including $\varphi$ as a learnable neural network.
 Since learning $\mathsf{E}$ ultimately entails learning its action on the linear space spanned by $\varphi$, it is appealing to choose an encoder capturing the most salient features of the dynamics.

 To this end, one can train $\varphi$ via an ***encoder-decoder*** scheme as proposed in {cite:p}`takeishi2017learning,Lusch2018, otto2019linearly, Azencot2020CAE, wehmeyer2018time` or with ***encoder-only*** approaches as in {cite:p}`li2017extended,Mardt2018,yeung2019learning,Kostic2023DPNets,federici2023latent, turri2025self`.

+---

 ```{bibliography}
 :filter: docname in docnames